 Why work with me?

-Vivian Kulaga, PhD., is a Pain, Trauma, and Stress Relief Therapist and Trauma Recovery Expert who works with clients to provide relief from chronic pain, emotional trauma, and chronic stress.
+Vivian Kulaga, PhD, is a Holistic Health and Wellness Expert and Psychological Trauma Recovery Specialist who works with clients to provide relief from chronic pain, emotional trauma, and chronic stress.
 Vivian specializes in providing natural and effective solutions for relief from chronic pain and emotional trauma based on her personal experience and professional training in order to create a fulfilling way of life.

-More specifically, Vivian works as an EMDR therapist, hypnotherapist, toxicologist and holistic health consultant who provides EMDR therapy, consulting, and hypnosis for patients with Post Traumatic Stress Disorder (PTSD), past or present trauma, environmental and complex illnesses, anxiety, depression, and chronic pain conditions.
+Vivian helps people with Post Traumatic Stress Disorder (PTSD), past or present psychological trauma, environmental and complex illnesses, anxiety, depression, and chronic pain conditions by providing EMDR therapy, wellness consulting, and or hypnosis.
 Clients seek out Vivian’s services because of her unique personal history and background medical knowledge in these conditions.

 “I believe in listening to the body, following your heart, and using natural methods to heal, recover, and maximize the quality of your life.
 I believe in the power of the mind and of the human spirit to overcome any challenge.
 I believe in never giving up and striving for the very best.
 It is this spirit that keeps me going and giving my very best.”